Light Fitting Installation Cost

 This article is designed to be a basic guide to the costs involved in having a contractor install various different lighting options, as well as providing some background information which will hopefully help you make an informed decision about your lighting needs.

-Light Fitting Prices
+Light Fitting Installation Price List

 The light installation prices mentioned below have been collated via a number of online resources and should only be used as a rough guide.
 Although they are accurate at the time of publishing, prices vary tremendously based on your location and the type of fixtures and fittings chosen.